Security & Trust

 network layer up.

 Every layer of the SECUVA stack operates on explicit verification - no implicit trust, no permanent credentials, no broad network access.
-Even the on-prem agent and the control plane do not trust each other without a live mTLS handshake using a certificate whose leaf is pinned.
+Even the on-prem agent and the control plane do not trust each other without a live mutually authenticated handshake whose channel identity is pinned.

-The cryptographic choices are deliberate: TLS 1.3 only (1.2 disabled at the load balancer, not just deprioritised).
-Military-grade encryption at rest.
+The cryptographic choices are deliberate: modern TLS only (legacy versions disabled at the load balancer, not just deprioritised).
+Authenticated encryption at rest via tenant-isolated key management.
 Asymmetric signing for agent binaries.
 These are not defaults - they are choices made by engineers who know what the alternatives expose.

 L5 - Audit & observability